This Chihuahua mix stands between 6-9” in height, weighing in between 5-12lbs.

 - You also stand a better chance at avoiding excessive barking if your dog is socialized from a young age.
 Keep socialization sessions short and upbeat, only introduce a couple of new experiences at a time.

 Known Health Problems

-- Hypothyroidism – here the thyroid gland fails to produce enough hormones.
-The most common symptoms are loss of hair, excess shedding, reduced activity, weight gain and and dull coat.
+- Hypothyroidism – here the dog’s thyroid gland fails to produce enough hormones.
+The most common symptoms are loss of hair, excess shedding, reduced activity, weight gain and dull coat.
 It can often be treated with medication.

 If you have any concerns with your dog’s general health and wellbeing, speak with your veterinarian.

 Often described as fox-like in appearance, the Pomchi can look more Pomeranian than Chihuahua or more Chihuahua than Pomeranian – you never truly know what you will end up within a mixed breed.

 They come in a range of colors including black and tan, sable, fawn, chocolate, and blue and tan; however, we haven’t yet seen a pure black pomchi.
 The most common colors are fawn and sable.

 Small in size, between 5 – 12lbs in weight, and standing up to 9” in height, Pomchi breed males are generally larger than females.
 They tend to have pointy, erect ears with the very typical fox-like snout.